 How to Cook With Bean Curd

-Bean curd can be used directly out of the package or it can be pressed to remove excess moisture first.
+Bean curd can be used directly out of the package, or it can be pressed to remove excess moisture first.
 How you prep your tofu (if at all) will depend upon the recipe.
-To press bean curd—more common with firm and extra firm variety—use a tofu press.
+To press bean curd—more common with the firm and extra-firm varieties—use a tofu press.
 If you don't have a press, place the tofu on top of a few layers of paper towels or a clean kitchen towel, cover with more paper towels or a kitchen towel, and top with a baking sheet.
 Stack a cookbook or two on top of the baking sheet to weigh it down.
 Depending on how dry you want your bean curd, leave for a few minutes to an hour or more.

 What Does It Taste Like?

-Bean curd, or tofu, is soft, white or off-white in color, and nearly flavorless.
-The density can vary depending on if the bean curd is silken, soft, firm, or extra firm, as well as how it is prepared.
-Pressed tofu is stiffer since much of the water has been pushed out, and different cooking methods can also affect the texture.
+Bean curd, or tofu, is soft, white or off-white, and nearly flavorless.
+The density can vary depending on whether the bean curd is silken, soft, firm, or extra firm, as well as how it is prepared.
+Pressed tofu is stiffer because much of the water has been pushed out, and different cooking methods can also affect the texture.
 Tofu takes well to marinades and flavorful sauces since it eagerly soaks up the flavors around it.

 Bean Curd Recipes

-In addition to playing a starring roll in a long list of Asian dishes, bean curd is also a great stand-in for meat, eggs, and dairy.
-Broken up and sautéed, firm tofu is a tasty replacement for eggs and pressed and breaded, it's a satisfying swap for chicken nuggets.
+In addition to playing a starring role in a long list of Asian dishes, bean curd is also a great stand-in for meat, eggs, and dairy.
+Broken up and sautéed, firm tofu is a tasty replacement for eggs, and when pressed and breaded, it's a satisfying swap for chicken nuggets.
 It can even make a surprisingly creamy whipped cream.

 Where to Buy Bean Curd